Child Therapy For Anxiety

 Child Therapy for Anxiety

-At BPC, our skilled child therapists are trained a variety of treatment approaches proven effective anxiety treatment.
+At BPC, our skilled child therapists are trained in a variety of treatment approaches proven effective anxiety treatment.
 Because we specialize in working with children as young as preschool, we have become really good at helping children.
-Anxiety is a common problems for children, but it’s something we help children overcome every day.
+Anxiety is a common problem for children, but it’s something we help children overcome every day.

-What is Anxiety and How is it Impacting your Child?
+What is Anxiety and How is it Impacting Your Child?

 Anxiety is a powerful emotion that can evoke all sorts of responses.
 The body sends a signal to the brain and the brain’s response is to scream: “You are in danger!”
-This fight or flight mechanism helped us immensely during our caveman days, when we needed these signals to survive an attack from a wild animal.
+This fight or flight mechanism helped us immensely during our caveman days when we needed these signals to survive an attack from a wild animal.
 But in most situations these days, this response is a false alarm.
 Even though it’s a false alarm, this fear can feel very real!
-Heart racing, shortness of breath, trembling in arms and legs, tingling in fingers are just a few examples of what can happen when anxiety takes over.
-These reactions – in and of themselves – can be so scary to children that they actually increase the anxiety, making it debilitating.
+Heart racing, shortness of breath, trembling in arms and legs, and tingling in fingers are just a few examples of what can happen when anxiety takes over.
+These reactions – in and of themselves – can be so scary to children that they actually increase their anxiety, making it debilitating.